State Library of Queensland Strategic Plan 2018–2022

 - Increase in self-generated revenue

-Failure to develop preservation infrastructure and processes to continually update digital collection formats, resulting in unique Queensland material not being accessible in the future as it will be in an obsolete format.
+- Failure to develop preservation infrastructure and processes to continually update digital collection formats, resulting in unique Queensland material not being accessible in the future.

-The partnership between state and local government creates a statewide network of public libraries and Indigenous Knowledge Centres, with over 2 million members.
+- The partnership between state and local government creates a statewide network of over 320 public libraries and Indigenous Knowledge Centres (IKCs), with over 2 million members.

-SLQ and public libraries are uniquely positioned to deliver learning programs for the community, from early literacy to adult literacy and digital literacy, and STEAM (Science, Technology, Engineering, Art and Mathematics) programs.
+- SLQ, public libraries and IKCs are uniquely positioned to deliver learning programs for the community, from early literacy to adult literacy and digital literacy, and STEAM (Science, Technology, Engineering, Art and Mathematics) programs.

-Due to our trusted presence in the community, SLQ and public libraries can deliver initiatives for disadvantaged Queensland communities to reduce social inequality and the digital divide.
+- Due to our trusted presence in the community, SLQ, public libraries and IKCs can deliver initiatives for disadvantaged Queensland communities to reduce social inequality and the digital divide.